How to get to Bonaire?

 Flights to Bonaire from South America

 Bonaire does not have direct flights from Latin America.
 There are many South American national carriers who fly to Aruba or Curacao.
-Take a daily local carrier like Insel Air or Divi Divi to continue your flight to Bonaire.
+Take a daily local carrier like Divi Divi to continue your flight to Bonaire.
 For more info on flight connections, please contact the airline or your booking agent.